Answers To Frequently Asked Questions About Pecans

 When planting bare root pecan trees or container pecan trees, it’s good to keep this eventual height in mind to ensure you won’t eventually hit power lines or telephone lines.
 In addition, because they can be a bit brittle, the branches can break off occasionally so do not plant your pecan trees right next to a house or another structure.

-- How Do I Plant Bare Root Pecan Trees?
+- How Do I Plant My Pecan Trees?

-To plant your bare root pecan trees, you will need to dig a hole about two feet wide at the bottom, and deep enough to cover the taproot.
-Soak the roots of the bare root trees for 24 hours prior to planting.
-This will rehydrate the root system to aide in the growth of your pecan tree.
-When placing the tree in the hole, it needs to be level to where it grew while at our nursery.
-You should see a slight color change in the bark, indicating the level at which it was buried.
+To plant your pecan trees, you will need to dig a hole about two feet wide at the bottom, and deep enough to cover the taproot.
+When placing the tree in the hole, place it as deep as it was in the pot.

 Fill in the hole about one-third of the way with topsoil, then saturate this soil with water to help the soil settle.
 Add a bit more soil and saturate, continuing the process until your hole is nearly full.
 Next, wiggle the tree around in the hole to remove any air pockets that could inhibit root growth.
 Finally, you will need to construct a water basin around the tree that is 3 to 4 feet in diameter and about 8 inches deep.